dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 The primary goal of continuous delivery is to make software deployments painless, low-risk events that can be performed at any time, on demand.

-By applying patterns such as blue-green deployments it is relatively straightforward to achieve zero-downtime deployments that are undetectable to users
+By applying patterns such as blue-green deployments it is relatively straightforward to achieve zero-downtime deployments that are undetectable to users.

 A pattern is "a named strategy for solving a recurring problem".